mwenge/ExecutablePDF/README.md

 "A guide to ICO/PDF polyglot files" in [Paged Out](https://pagedout.institute/download/PagedOut_001_beta1.pdf) to create a PDF file that you can both view in a PDF viewer and execute from the command line.

+When viewed in a PDF viewer, it's a PDF document that can contain whatever PDF content you wish to publish.
 When executed from the command line, the PDF runs an executable program that is embedded in it.
+This can be any program you wish to compile in [ape](https://justine.lol/ape.html) format.

 Try out the example `hello.pdf`:
 ```bash